 The Progress Report form is a self-evaluation tool for you and your major advisor.
 It should be completed with ample documentation and submitted as a draft to your major advisor one month before the last day of Spring Term classes (approximately April 10).
 Students and their major advisor should review it together.
-With agreement about its content, both will sign the form and submit it to the Public Health Program Office for inclusion in the student file.
+With agreement about its content, both will sign the form and submit it to the Public Health Program Office for inclusion in the student file, with a copy provided to the Program Coordinator.